-When I asked if tourism caused problems for people living in Matera, Giuseppe just shrugged.
-“It makes some things more expensive.”
+When I asked if tourism caused problems for people living in Matera, Giuseppe just shrugged: “It makes some things more expensive.”
 But as far as he and many other residents are concerned, it’s not a problem.

-Either way, the tourists are coming.
+Either way, the tourists keep coming.
 The third-oldest city in the world, Matera is today one of Italy’s hottest travel destinations; a UNESCO heritage site about to celebrate its year as European Capital of Culture, beginning on January 19, 2019.

 With roads, gardens and even cemeteries built on top of churches built on top of houses, from above, Matera’s old town, or Sassi, looks like a chaotic jumble.

 It’s hard to tell where one building ends and another begins.
 But after walking the streets for a while, you start to understand that there is plenty of logic to it.

 Every bit of space had been put to good use.
 And not only were the homes built around small communal squares with shared wells and cooking facilities, but on closer inspection, you’ll see that the cave homes themselves, dug by hand from the soft stone, have a remarkably sophisticated design.

 Dug out at just the right angle to make full use of any sunlight in winter, and keep as cool as possible in summer, the cave homes are a chain of rooms, each slightly lower than the next.
 The excavated stone was used to build a simple facade – but doors are a recent addition.